 When weighing up tender submissions companies often favour ISO certified applicants because of the credibility and peace of mind that comes with knowing they have reputable compliance.
 Moreover, for some project opportunities certification has become non-negotiable.
 For example, ISO 27001 is increasingly becoming a requirement for government tenders.

-Reduce duplication across systems
+Integrated Management Systems reduce duplication across systems

 Because ISO standards are structured similarly, using the Annex SL framework, there are numerous areas where documentation overlaps.